-- Property names specified in format rules are 11 characters or less, consisting of alphabetic characters, digits, and '\'.
+- Property names specified in format rules are 11 characters or less, consisting of alphabetic characters, digits, and ''.
 The property name begins with an alphabetic character. - Properties used in format strings do not conflict with properties defined by the driver.
-If there is a duplicate property (e.g., dev\version) specified in the format strings, the driver will return the value of the parsed property rather than the device version string. - Magnetic stripe formats are comprised of the following types of fields.
+If there is a duplicate property (e.g., dev_version) specified in the format strings, the driver will return the value of the parsed property rather than the device version string. - Magnetic stripe formats are comprised of the following types of fields.

-Format Code One or two characters specifying the format of the data to follow Field Separator - Used to delimit fields of data Fixed-Size Data field which is fixed-length Variable-Size - Data field which is variable-length and is terminated by a field separator Optional The data is either a fixed-size field or a field separator (if the field is not present)
+Format Code - One or two characters specifying the format

+of the data to follow

+Field Separator - Used to delimit fields of data Fixed-Size - Data field which is fixed-length terminated by a field separator separator (if the field is not present)